 3.12.3 For any reason which would circumvent the requirements or intent of Barry University Parking and Traffic Regulations.

-3.13 The Public Safety Department reserves the right to refuse to issue a decal to any person.
+3.13 Barry University reserves the right to refuse to issue a decal to any person.
 Should this occur, said person will not be permitted to operate a motor vehicle on the campus.

 4.0 Parking Regulations

 4.1 Parking on the main campus is restricted to Barry University faculty, staff, resident students, registered carpool vehicles, and registered guests.
-All others must park in the parking lot west of Miami Avenue, the Tennis Court Lot, or Andreas Park (115th Street and NW 2nd Avenue), the commuter overflow lot.
-For your convenience, the Shuttle Buc van runs continuously, 8am – midnight (Monday – Friday), to/from Andreas Park (115th Street and NW 2nd Avenue), the commuter overflow lot, and Broad Auditorium.
+All others must park in the Landon Student Union meter parking lot west of North Miami Avenue, or Andreas Park (the commuter overflow lot located at 115th Street and NW 2nd Avenue).
+For your convenience, the Shuttle Buc van runs continuously, 8am – 10pm (Monday – Friday), to/from Andreas Park (the commuter overflow lot, 115th Street and NW 2nd Avenue), and the Broad Auditorium.

 4.2 Unauthorized parking on the University Mall is prohibited at all times.